COACH OR MENTOR – WHICH DO YOU NEED

 What Does a Mentor Do?

-A Mentor will help you map out a plan for changes to the “you” to “advance.”
-Planning could change in how you present yourself to others.
-Changes in attire, hairstyles, and makeup are on the list.
-It could be you’re shy.
-Forcing yourself to attend parties, go to Meetups or even speak at events could be a needed change.
-Do you want to find a husband or wife with strong moral fibers and a steady career path?
-Hanging out at the local bars is probably not going to work for you.
-Are you in your late 20’s and still partying like college and posting drunk pictures on Facebook?
-Probably not going to get you that big promotion.
-A great Mentor will guide you through these life transitions that can affect you both personally and professionally.
+You can prepare for the shift from “you” to “advance” with the aid of a mentor.
+Planning could change how you present yourself to others.
+Modifications to clothing, makeup, and hairstyles are on the list.
+Perhaps you are just shy.
+Deciding to force yourself to go to gatherings, parties, or even speeches could be a necessary adjustment.
+Are you seeking a spouse with a solid moral foundation and a stable career path?
+Hanging out at the local bars will probably not work for you.
+Are you in your late 20s and still partying in college and posting drunk pictures on Facebook?
+It’s probably not going to get you that big of a promotion.
+A great mentor will guide you through these life transitions that can affect you personally and professionally.

 What Does a Coach Do?

-A Coach is job-focused and performance oriented.
-A Coach works with you to develop specific skills for a set of tasks, challenges and performance expectations.
+A coach is job-focused and performance-oriented.
+A coach works with you to develop specific skills for tasks, challenges, and performance expectations.

-When you’re at your first, or fifth job, and not advancing as fast as your peers, you need a Coach.
+Having a coach when you’re at your first or fifth job and not advancing as fast as your peers would be best.

-Whether you’re “just out of school,” or starting your first role as a Manager or VP, you need a Coach.
-You’ve heard the old saying “You don’t know what you don’t know.”
-If you’re in a new role, or “stuck” in the same role for too long, you need a Coach.
+Whether you’re “just out of school” or starting your first role as a manager or VP, you need a coach.
+You’ve heard the old saying, “You don’t know what you don’t know.”
+You need a coach if you’re in a new role or have been “stuck” in the same role for too long.

-A Coach will sit down and help you learn the responsibilities of your role.
+A coach will sit down and help you learn the responsibilities of your role.
 They will outline a series of tasks you need to take first to determine the “basics” of that role.
-A great Coach helps create a set of metrics to measure your progress at performing your role.
-They will teach you how to “stand out” in a positive way.
-They will teach you how to rise through the ranks faster than your peers.
-A Coach will teach you the things you can do that “go the extra mile.”
-They prepare you for the next step up the responsibility ladder.
+A great coach helps create a set of metrics to measure your progress in performing your role.
+They will teach you how to “stand out” positively.
+They will guide you to rise through the ranks faster than your peers.
+A coach will teach you what you can do to “go the extra mile.”
+They prepare you for the next step on the responsibility ladder.
 They will help you learn how to become all but “termination proof” in any bad times at the company.

 Many of us start our businesses.
-We need a Coach more than most professionals.
+We need a coach more than most professionals.
 If we’re starting a company for the first time, there are so many things we don’t know.
-Hiring, firing, financing, methods of incorporations, customer acquisition and so much more!
-A good Coach is a “must” for helping us identify those specific skills we need to be successful.
+Hiring, firing, financing, methods of incorporation, customer acquisition, and so much more!
+A good coach is a “must” for helping us identify the specific skills we need to be successful.

 So, Business Coach or Mentor?

-So, do I need a Business Coach or Mentor?
-Determining if you need a Mentor or Coach is not quite the right question.
+So, do I need a business coach or mentor?
+Determining if you need a mentor or coach is not the right question.
 The reality is that you most likely need “both.”

-Mentors focus on the person, their career and support for individual growth and maturity.
-A Coach is job-focused and performance oriented.
-A Coach works with you to develop specific skills for a set of tasks, challenges and performance expectations.
-Most seeking to improve our value at our work usually need help on improving ourselves “as a person.”
+Mentors focus on the person, their career, and support for individual growth and maturity.
+A coach is job-focused and performance-oriented.
+A coach works with you to develop specific skills for tasks, challenges, and performance expectations.
+Most seeking to improve their value at work usually need help improving themselves “as a person.”

-I’ve been fortunate in my life to have both my Coach and Mentor appear when I needed them most.
-In reality, I could have done better at improving the “me” by getting help from a Mentor “sooner.”
+I’ve been fortunate to have my coach and mentor appear when I needed them most.
+In reality, I could have done better at improving “me” by getting help from a mentor “sooner.”

-Some organizations provide excellent Coaching help such as Vistage and The Inner Circle at reasonable prices if you’re a business owner or CEO of a company.
-If you’re new to management or have risen to the VP level, look for a local coach with a proven management track level on LinkedIn.
-You can often find Mentors inside your current company.
-You can also seek them out at local Meetups or industry events.
+Some organizations, such as Vistage and The Inner Circle, provide excellent coaching help at reasonable prices if you’re a business owner or CEO of a company.
+If you’re new to management or have risen to the VP level, look for a local coach on LinkedIn with a proven management track record.
+You can often find mentors inside your current company.
+You can also seek them out at local meetups or industry events.

 Conclusion

-I hope this article, Coach or Mentor – Which Do You Need to Help You Succeed?, has educated you on the critical differences between Mentors and Coaches.
-Hopefully, you’ll agree with me that for maximum personal and business success we need them both throughout our life.
+I hope this article, Coach or Mentor: Which Do You Need to Help You Succeed? has educated you on the critical differences between mentors and coaches.
+Hopefully, you’ll agree that we need them throughout our lives for maximum personal and business success.

 100% FREE GOOGLE PAGE RANK ANALYSIS